Program Coordinator Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for program coordinators in Georgia?

 Georgia's largest visa sponsors for program coordinator roles include Emory University and Emory Healthcare, Georgia Tech, the CDC (federal roles require separate eligibility considerations), Children's Healthcare of Atlanta, and large nonprofits in the Atlanta metro area.
-Healthcare systems and research universities account for the majority of H-1B filings for coordinators, as these organizations have established immigration infrastructure and sponsor regularly.
+Healthcare systems and research universities account for the majority of H-1B visa filings for coordinators, as these organizations have established immigration infrastructure and sponsor regularly.

 Which visa types are most common for program coordinator roles in Georgia?

 H-1B is the most common visa for program coordinators in Georgia, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as public health, education administration, or social work.
-Some coordinators at universities may also encounter J-1 exchange visitor positions, though J-1 carries a two-year home residency requirement.
+Some coordinators at universities may also encounter J-1 visa exchange visitor positions, though J-1 carries a two-year home residency requirement.
 TN visas apply only to Canadian and Mexican nationals in qualifying occupational categories.

 Which cities in Georgia have the most program coordinator sponsorship jobs?